 - the abdominal pain caused due to blockage of arteries that supply blood to intestines.

-- preparation of kidney transplant.
+- preparation of kidney transplants.

 - high blood pressure in the arteries.

-- before surgery of liver
+- before surgery of the liver

 For CT Scan of Abdomen keep the following points in mind: